SAP/xml-tools/CONTRIBUTING.md

 Performing a release requires push permissions to the repository.

+- Ensure you are on `master` branch and synced with origin.
 - `yarn run lerna:version`
 - Follow the lerna CLI instructions.
 - Track the `RELEASE` tag build on circle-ci.